discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!

-This is a budget variant, aim for at least 212 Agony Resistance.
+This is a budget variant, aim for as much Agony Resistance as possible.
 Utilize the gear optimizer if you are somewhere between 162 and 212 Agony Resistance.
 If you are going to play without <Trait name="Spotter"/> or <Skill name="Banner of Discipline"/> you will be missing 100 precision.
 To [crit cap](/guides/crit-cap/) you can either adjust your gear using our gear optimizer linked below, or simply use <Item id="12486"/>.